Written Expression (Intermediate), WS 2025/2026

 The course will be structured in a number of blocks:

 The first block will involve exchanging contact details and making decisions about communication channels and frequency of contact.
+We will also finalise the overall timing of the writing assignments.

 The second block will involve becoming more familiar with the basic concepts of Systemic Functional Linguistics and genre-based literacy pedagogy.
 There are two parallel access routes here — there will be reading material, as well as slide shows.
 This block will also involve weekly exercise sheets — some of these will be questions on the reading material, others will involve analysing certain aspects of four short texts.
 During this part of the course, it would be theoretically possible for students to work at their own pace and in their own time, but by the end of the second block we will definitely have fully transitioned to synchronous learning via face-to-face meetings in the classroom with simultaneous videoconferences on MS Teams for those unable to attend in person.